 The ETFs are newly organized investment trusts with no previous operating history.
-Although the ETFs may be listed on the TSX, there is no assurance that an active public market for the Units of the ETFs will develop or be sustained.
+Although the ETFs may be listed on the TSX or Cboe Canada, as applicable, there is no assurance that an active public market for the Units of the ETFs will develop or be sustained.